Jagdalpur: Jagdalpur-Rowghat Rail Line

-NDMC has the biggest shareholding in BRPL at 43 percent while SAIL, IRCON & Govt. of Chhattisgarh have shareholding of 21 percent, 26 percent and 10 percent respectively.

-BRPL and IRCON have signed a project execution agreement in July 2017, under which IRCON will construct the railway line between Jagdalpur and Rawghat in Chhattisgarh.
-The railway line will have 13 new Railway stations and the estimated project cost of this Rail corridor is Rs 2,538 crore approximately.
+BRPL and IRCON signed a project execution agreement in July 2017, under which IRCON will construct a railway line between Jagdalpur and Rawghat in Chhattisgarh.
+The railway line will have 13 new railway stations and the estimated project cost Rs 2,538 crore approximately.

 Presently, the Detailed Project Report (DPR) for this section of the rail line has already been sanctioned by the Railways Board.

 Survey work is currently underway and the target was earlier set to complete survey work of Jagdalpur-Kondagaon-Narayanpur by the month of March 2016 and of Narayanpur-Rowghat section by the month of May 2016, but there have been delays reported.
 In a government review carried out in February 2018, it was reported that the survey work for Jagdalpur to Kondagaon railway track laying comprising length of 91.76 km had been completed for Jagdalpur-Rowghat Railway project.
 It was also reported that the survey work for Kondagaon to Rowghat for the 91.6 km to 140 km distance in under progress.
 The project team was directed by government to complete all the survey work for the project by 15 March 2018.

-Air Transport
+Air transport

-In the name of Maa Danteshwari Airport, Jagdalpur has started daily flight services between Jagdalpur, Raipur, Hyderabad by Alliance Air under the Regional Connectivity Scheme (RCS) – UDAN (Ude Desh Ka Aam Nagrik) of Government of India.
+Maa Danteshwari Airport has started daily flight services between Jagdalpur, Raipur, Hyderabad by Alliance Air under the Regional Connectivity Scheme (RCS) – UDAN (Ude Desh Ka Aam Nagrik) of Government of India.
 Jagdalpur Airport is spread over an area of 132 acres.
+IndiGo operates flights to Raipur and Hyderabad.
+Currently it is connected with Delhi via Jabalpur by Alliance Air.